 Although the Patagonia Down Sweater will keep you warmer at lower temperatures in dry conditions, the Nano Puff jacket is still more than capable of keeping you warm and comfortable when you’re out in the cold.

 When spending time outdoors, the weather can change quickly.
-Although we have already spoken about the Patagonia Down Sweater being the warmer option of the two in dry weather- this does change fairly significantly if the conditions become wet.
+Although we have already spoken about the Patagonia Down Sweater is the warmer option of the two in dry weather- this does change fairly significantly if the conditions become wet.

 Down jackets do not perform well once they get wet.
 They take longer to dry, and any air the down material trapped soon disappears, along with any warmth it was retaining.